-Returns a list which contains the sorted elements of List1 where all but the first element of the elements comparing equal according to the ordering function Fun have been removed.Fun(A, B) should return true if A equals or comes before B in the ordering, false otherwise.
+Returns a list which contains the sorted elements of List1 where all but the first element of the elements comparing equal according to the ordering function Fun have been deleted.
+Fun(A, B) should return true if A comes before B in the ordering, false otherwise.

-'''

 zip(List1, List2) -> List3

-'''